Home Compare BMY vs MRK

 Bristol-Myers Squibb Company vs Merck & Co.: Which Stock Looks Stronger in 2026?

 The structural profiles are close, with Bristol-Myers Squibb Company carrying a narrow edge on valuation.
-Merck still leads on growth and profitability, which keeps the comparison from looking entirely one-sided.
+Merck still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
 The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.